Planck 2015 results. XX. Constraints on inflation: Conclusions

-In this section, we explore the possibility of a radical departure from the near-scale-invariant power-law spectrum, $\mathcal{P}_\mathcal{R}^0(k) = A_\mathrm{s} (k/k_*)^{n_\mathrm{s}-1}$, of the standard slow-roll scenario for a selection of theoretically motivated parameterizations of the spectrum.
+In this section, we explore the possibility of a radical departure from the near-scale-invariant power-law spectrum \mbox{$\mathcal{P}_\mathcal{R}^0(k) = A_\mathrm{s} (k/k_*)^{n_\mathrm{s}-1}$} of the standard slow-roll scenario for a selection of theoretically motivated parameterizations of the spectrum (see~\cite{Chluba:2015bqa} for a recent review).